asahphys/RBL-Bands-PDOS-MoS2/README.md

-# RBL-Bands-PDOS-MoS2
-Completed Density Functional Theory (DFT) study of electronic band structure and projected density of states (PDOS) of MoS2 using Quantum ESPRESSO for Research Based Learning (RBL) coursework.
 # MoS₂ Band Structure and PDOS (DFT – Quantum ESPRESSO)

 This repository contains **Density Functional Theory (DFT)** results for **monolayer MoS₂**, focusing on **electronic band structure** and **projected density of states (PDOS)** calculations performed using **Quantum ESPRESSO**.